-In the past 4-ish years since I first began using social media, I have found that my enthusiasm has been cyclical.
-I go from excited to dedicated to bored, and back again.
+In the past 6-ish years since I first began using social media, I have found that my enthusiasm has been cyclical.
+I go from excited to dedicated to bored to burnt out, and back again.
 It’s almost like clockwork.

-Here is a look at what I’ve pinpointed as common causes of the low points in my social media activity, and tips on how I minimize the negative and work on beating social media fatigue.
+I’ve started to take note of these cycles to see if I could pinpoint the cause in order to revise my strategy.
+Here is a look at what I’ve pinpointed as common causes of the low points in my social media activity, as well as some tips on how I minimize the negative and work on beating social media fatigue.

 Cause: New Platforms

 Just when you think you have it all figured out, a new network appears.
 And every single time a new platform pops up, I cringe just a little bit.

 Don’t get me wrong; I love the social media scene and exploring everything this medium has to offer.
 But at the same time, social media is only one part of my marketing approach.
 And marketing is only one of my business activities.
 Like almost everyone I know, I am already over scheduled, so the thought of yet another network to add to my social media strategy can make me slightly nauseous.